MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/csp.md

 ---
-title: Content Security Policy (CSP)
+title: Using Content Security Policy (CSP) to control which resources can be run by an extension
-description: Content Security Policy for Microsoft Edge extensions.
+description: Using Content Security Policy (CSP) to control which resources can be loaded and run by a Microsoft Edge add-on.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual